joshinihal/employee-management/README.md

-# Getting Started with Create React App
+# Employee Management app with React

+## Features

+### Adding Departments, Editing Departments and Deleting Departments

+### Adding Employees, Editing Employees and Deleting Employees.
+Also can filter employees on department basis.

+### Data persistance using local storage.

+## Installation

+### No external libraries used, just run `npm install` to install node modules.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+### This project was created using Create React App.
+You may also need to install that.

 ## Available Scripts